jacopofar/grammar-quiz/README.md

 ## How to run

 First you need to import the Tatoeba data into a local Postgres DB.
-Look at the `scripts/` folder for the various steps and relative instructions.
+Look at the `scripts` folder for the various steps and relative instructions.
+There are a few steps:
+ * build the lemma dataset, using a dump of en.wiktionary to extract lists of inflected words
+ * generate the cards from an export of Tatoeba sentences
+ * Load the cards into a database, this step is incremental and can also update an existing database

 ### Run locally